The battle over voting rights in the US is a drama that's playing out in the Congress and state legislatures across the country.

 Many new voters would be automatically registered under the legislation, which also requires technology companies to disclose information about political advertising, create new government support for small donor-funded candidates and seek to end the practice of "gerrymandering" voting maps for partisan advantage.

 In March the US House of Representatives approved the bill by a nearly party line vote, with one Democrat - Bennie Thompson of Mississippi - opposing because of concerns that the redistricting provision would disadvantage black voters.

 Three months later, Republicans in the US Senate blocked passage of the For the People Act by use of the filibuster, a parliamentary procedure that requires 60 votes to pass major legislation.
 The bill only received 50 votes - all from Democrats in the evenly divided 100-seat chamber.

 Democrats have since turned their focus to updating the Voting Rights Act, a 1960s-era law that has been curtailed by the US Supreme Court over the past decade.

 Republicans dig in

-Republican opposition to the Democratic legislation has been near complete.
+As evidenced by the two congressional votes, Republican opposition to the Democratic legislation has been near complete.

 House Minority Leader Kevin McCarthy called the bill an "unparalleled political grab" that would consolidate Democratic power.